 Differences between taxable income and net increase in net assets resulting from operations either can be temporary, meaning they will reverse in the future, or permanent.
-In accordance with Section 946-205-45-3 of the ASC, permanent tax differences are reclassified from distributions in excess of net investment income and net realized loss on investments to paid-in-capital at the end of each year.
+In accordance with Section 946-205-45-3 of the ASC, permanent tax differences are reclassified from accumulated undistributed earnings to paid-in-capital at the end of each year.
 These permanent book-to-tax differences are reclassified on the statements of changes in net assets to reflect their tax character but have no impact on total net assets.
-For the years ended December 31, 2017 and 2016, the Company reclassified for book purposes amounts arising from permanent book/tax differences related as follows:
+For the years ended December 31, 2018 and 2017, the Company reclassified for book purposes amounts arising from permanent book/tax differences related as follows:

-Year Ended December 31, 2017 Year Ended December 31, 2016 Additional paid-in capital \$(1,800,846) (571,915) Accumulated undistributed net investment loss 1,865,194 571,915 Accumulated undistributed net realized loss (64,348)
+Year Ended December 31, 2018 Year Ended December 31, 2017 Additional paid-in capital \$ (183,510) \$(1,800,846) Accumulated undistributed earnings 183,510 1,800,846